bloomberg/koan/README.md

 A word2vec negative sampling implementation with correct CBOW update. kōan only depends on Eigen.

-_Authors_: Ozan Irsoy, Adrian Benton, Karl Stratos
+_Authors_: Ozan İrsoy, Adrian Benton, Karl Stratos

 Thanks to Cyril Khazan for helping kōan better scale to many threads.